josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🦩_prevent_misreads_everything.md

 ---

 ## Footer
-PREVENT Misreads: Trauma, ND Traits, Distress, Anger is a node in the Governance & Prevent cluster.
+*🦩 PREVENT Misreads Everything* is a node in the Governance & Prevent cluster.
 It documents systemic misinterpretation patterns and highlights how subjective assessment creates disproportionate harm for traumatised, neurodivergent, distressed, or emotionally expressive individuals.

 > Cross-references:
 >